ucb-substrate/substrate2/docs/site/docs/schematics/blocks.md

 <CodeSnippet language="rust" snippet="vdivider-bad-eq">{Core}</CodeSnippet>

 Now, let's say you generate a voltage divider with two 100 ohm resistors.
-Then, you try to generate a goltage divider with one 100 ohm resistor and one 200 ohm resistor.
+Then, you try to generate a voltage divider with one 100 ohm resistor and one 200 ohm resistor.
 Since Substrate thinks these are equivalent due to your `Eq` implementation, it will reuse the previously generated voltage divider with two 100 ohm resistors!

 :::warning
 The moral of the story, make sure that your block struct contains any relevant parameters and has a correct `Eq` implementation.
 Otherwise, Substrate may incorrectly cache generated versions of your block, leading to errors that are extremely difficult to catch.